-Then-British Prime Minister Gordon Brown's 2010 election campaign was not going well, but he had no idea how much worse it was going to get when he stopped to chat with a voter a week before the poll.
+Then-British Prime Minister Gordon Brown’s 2010 campaign was not going well, but he had no idea how much worse it was going to get when he stopped to chat with a voter in Rochdale, England, a week before the election.

-Gillian Duffy, then a 66-year-old pensioner, proceeded to berate Brown, explaining why -- despite having backed his Labour party all her life -- she was now "ashamed" to admit her political allegiance.
+Gillian Duffy, a 66-year-old pensioner, proceeded to berate Brown, explaining why – despite having backed his Labour Party all her life – she was now ashamed to admit her political allegiance.

 Brown kept up a polite conversation with her as the TV cameras looked on, then drove away unaware his microphone was still on.